Club-de-Algoritmia-Acatlan-GUAPA/juezGUAPA/backend/README.md

 - `docker-compose`
 - rust ( `cargo` )

-First `cd` to this direcotry and run the following scripts in the following order:
+First `cd` to this directory and run the following scripts in the following order:

 ```bash
     $ chmod +x *.sh